jonpas/JNS_Skycranes/@JNS_Skycranes/readme.txt

 - Modular (helicopters and pods in separate PBOs)
 - Separate sub-menu for helicopters and pods, keeps the menus clean
 - Separate files for adding different texture sets
+- Should have no issues with future Arma 3 updates, as config is inherited from the vanilla assets
 - Open-source - contribute on GitHub!

+Compatibility:
+- XENO - Taru Pod Mod

 Installation (adopted from Armaholic)